 Cyprus is a welcoming land of sunshine, ancient history, and romance.
 White-sand beaches… warm water… year-round sunshine… and one of the healthiest diets in the world… For sun and sand lovers, it’s hard to beat this Mediterranean lifestyle.

 Cyprus has it all: breathtaking coasts, impressive mountains, and vast forests.
 If you enjoy the outdoors, this island might be for you.
 Beyond its beaches, the island is a place to embrace the outdoors.
 Cyprus has world-class golf courses (with sweeping views over the ocean) and hiking trails through its mountains and forests.
 At 1,952 meters, the island’s highest peak is Mount Olympus.
 January through March, it’s a popular skiing and snowboarding spot for locals (and working on its international appeal).

-Cyprus might be a small country but it’s got a rich history spanning more than 10,000 years, making it one of the oldest civilizations in the Mediterranean.
-From Neolithic villages and tombs to Roman amphitheaters to medieval castles, the island is testament to its rich history… much of it in a well-preserved state.
+Cyprus might be a small country, but it’s got a rich history spanning more than 10,000 years, making it one of the oldest civilizations in the Mediterranean.
+From Neolithic villages and tombs to Roman amphitheaters and medieval castles, the island is a testament to its rich history… much of it in a well-preserved state.

 With a superb road system, port facilities, and two international airports, Cyprus has the type of infrastructure you’d expect to find in any EU nation.
 Boasting an incredibly low crime rate, Cyprus is one of the safest places in the world.

-As a former Crown colony, English is widely spoken and is the language used for international business; it’s thought that more than three-quarters of the population speak it (Greek and Turkish are the other official languages).
+As a former Crown colony, English is widely spoken and is the language used for international business.
+More than three-quarters of the population speaks English (Greek and Turkish are the other official languages).
 Cyprus also invests heavily in education.
 In fact, it boasts the highest percentage of citizens of working age with third-level education of any country in the EU.